mr-vicky/TE-Practicals/AI/Seminar/Ethics of AI/README.md

 ## Privacy:
 AI systems often rely on personal data, so it is important to protect people's privacy and ensure that their data is not misused.

-## Accountability:
-As AI systems become more autonomous, it is important to establish clear lines of accountability for any decisions made by the system.
-This means that people should be able to hold someone responsible if something goes wrong.

 ## Safety:
  AI systems should be designed to ensure the safety of people and the environment.
 This is particularly important in areas like transportation and healthcare.